lolupo/policies/README.md

   docker-compose up --build
 ```

 This command builds the Docker images and starts all necessary containers.
-The API will be accessible at
-`http://localhost:8080` and the SPA at `http://localhost/policies/dashboard` (the frontend port is **80**).

 ## Usage